nrother/dynamiclua/DynamicLua/Readme.txt

 Changes
 -------
 Version 1.1 beta
+- x64 support (!)
 - Switched from LuaInterface to fork NLua
 - Updated Lua to version 5.2.2
+- Made a lot of iternal changes

 Version 1.0 beta
 - Initial release